Brochosome

 A female Homalodisca vitripennis carries on her wings masses of specialized brochosomes (the white spot) to be used during egg-laying.

-A model of a typical brochosome from leafhopper integument (on the right dissected to show the interior).
+A model of a single leafhopper brochosome (left), and a cross section of it showing its reticular nature.

 Brochosomes are intricately structured microscopic granules secreted by leafhoppers (the family Cicadellidae of the insect order Hemiptera) and typically found on their body surface and, more rarely, eggs.
 Brochosomes were first described in 1952 with the aid of an electron microscope.
 Brochosomes are hydrophobic and help keep the insect cuticle clean.
 These particles have also been found in samples of air and can easily contaminate foreign objects, which explains erroneous reports of brochosomes on other insects.

 The name, derived from the Greek words βρóχoς ("brochos": mesh of a net) and σωμα ("soma": body), refers to the characteristic reticulated surface of the granules.

+Brochosomes exhibit superhydrophobic and antireflective properties, and recently, mimicking the brochosome's antireflective and superhydrophobic properties has become a point of interest among researchers.
+Many of these interested researchers have developed methods of synthesizing brochosome-like structures for biomimetic applications.

-Structure and composition
+Structure and Composition

-Most species of leafhoppers produce hollow spherical brochosomes, 0.2–0.7 micrometres in diameter, with a honeycombed outer wall.
+Most species of leafhoppers produce hollow spherical brochosomes, 0.2–0.7 micrometers in diameter, with a honeycombed outer wall.
 They often consist of 20 hexagonal and 12 pentagonal cells, making the outline of each brochosome approximating a truncated icosahedron – the geometry of a soccer ball and a C_{60} buckminsterfullerene molecule.
-The chemical composition of brochosomes includes several kinds of proteins and, according to some studies, lipids.
-The main protein family, called brochosomins, and other kinds of proteins identified in the composition of brochosomes and their corresponding genes show no relationship to proteins and genes of any organisms outside of Membracoidea and thus are considered to be examples of orphan genes.
+The geometry of these brochosomes varies depending on species, with many features such as diameter, ridges, holes and bottoms having variable structure between species The chemical composition of brochosomes includes several kinds of proteins and, according to some studies, lipids.

+Brochosomal proteins occur in two major categories: Brochosomins (BSM) and Brochosome Associated Proteins (BSAP).
+Brochosomins serve as the primary structural protein component of the brochosome, whereas BSAP proteins contain a variety of cyclase-like proteins as well as poly-proline helices.
+Brochosomins are noted for having a high structural amount of glycine, tyrosine, and cysteine.
+It is speculated that glycine contributes to the structure of brochosomes, as high glycine content is found in many structural proteins such as collagen and keratin.
+The same is said of cysteine through disulfide cross linking, with evenly spaced units throughout the peptides, possibly providing stability to the structure.
+These proteins identified in the composition of brochosomes and their corresponding genes show no relationship to proteins and genes of any organisms outside of Membracoidea and thus are considered to be examples of orphan genes.